Lamar Hunt: Personal life

 Hunt had three brothers, Haroldson Lafayette Hunt III, Nelson Bunker and William Herbert.
 His half-sister Swanee Hunt was Ambassador to Austria.

 Married twice, Hunt first married Rosemary Carr.
 The pair met in Dallas as teenagers, went to Southern Methodist University together and married in 1956.
 Together they had two children Lamar Jr. and Sharron Hunt.
 The pair divorced in 1962, due in part to Hunt's travel schedule.

 In 1964, he married his second wife Norma, who was a schoolteacher and hostess for the Dallas Texans, to whom he remained married until his death.
 They had two sons, Clark and Daniel.
 Norma Hunt was one of the few people and the only woman to attend every Super Bowl, from 1967 until her death in June 2023.

+Hunt was close friends and neighbors with Cowboys owner Jerry Jones, whom Hunt met when he was 25 years old.
+The two lived in an upscale neighborhood in Dallas.
+In 1998, Hunt commissioned the Preston Road Trophy to be awarded to the winner of games between the Chiefs and Cowboys; when the trophy changed hands, Hunt and Jones often performed pranks on each other.

 Death and succession

 Hunt died December 13, 2006, at Presbyterian Hospital in Dallas of complications related to prostate cancer, having been hospitalized for weeks.
 He was 74 years old.
-Upon his death, Cowboys owner Jerry Jones called Hunt "a founder of the NFL as we know it today," adding "He's been an inspiration for me."
+Upon his death, Jones called Hunt "a founder of the NFL as we know it today," adding "He's been an inspiration for me."
 Said Dan Rooney, chairman of the Pittsburgh Steelers: "Lamar Hunt was one of the most influential owners in professional football over the past 40-plus years, He was instrumental in the formation of the American Football League and in the AFL-NFL merger, which helped the National Football League grow into America's passion."
 The mayor of Kansas City, Missouri, Kay Waldo Barnes, requested that all city flags fly at half-staff the following Thursday and Friday after Hunt's death.

 Upon Hunt's death, his son Clark was named the chairman of the Kansas City Chiefs and FC Dallas, having been elected by Hunt's other children, Lamar Hunt Jr., Sharron Munson, and Daniel Hunt.
 Though Hunt's wife and children shared legal ownership of the Chiefs, Clark represents the team at all league owner meetings and handles the day-to-day responsibilities of the team.